 Javier Molina is an engineer, actor and media artist based in NYC, working with Virtual Reality, Motion Capture, Performance Art and Experimental Film.
 He is a professor teaching motion capture with performance art and the director of the VR Lab at NYU Tandon School of Engineering in MAGNET, a facility researching live performance and social virtual reality.

-David Gochfeld creates performance experiences at the intersection of the real and virtual, drawing on his training in classical and contemporary theatrical techniques as well as interaction design and creative technology.
-He has created and performed pieces internationally and has recently shown work at the Tribeca Film Festival Interactive Playground and VR Arcade, the Daily News Innovation Lab, Come Out And Play, and Creative Tech Week NYC.
+David Gochfeld creates performance experiences at the intersection of the real and virtual, drawing on classical and contemporary theatrical techniques, experience design, and cutting-edge immersive technology.
+He has created and performed pieces internationally and has recently shown work at the Tribeca Film Festival, The Future of Storytelling Summit, SXSW, the Daily News Innovation Lab, Come Out And Play, and Creative Tech Week NYC.
 He won an Emmy award for his work on the VR documentary Zero Days VR, and co-created FutureMate, a transmedia immersive theater piece (winner: StoryCode Transmedia Hackathon; nominated: New York Innovative Theatre Award.)
 He holds a Masters from NYU's Interactive Telecommunications program, is a member of the Lincoln Center Directors Lab (2012), and trained with Jacques Lecoq, Philippe Gaulier, and at the National Shakespeare Conservatory.

 Cast - "HAMLET"

 Originally from Portland, Oregon, Zachary received his BA in Acting at The University of the Pacific in Stockton, CA. In NYC he worked and trained for three years with Theatre Group Dzieci, an experimental theatre ensemble dedicated to exploring the sacred through the act of theatre.
 His recent production of an acro-dance-theatre piece entitled "Babel," premiered in January off Broadway (www.babel.build).

 Cast - "GHOST" / "Hamlet"